Opportunity | Details

 Pastoral Support

-• a supportive link between the University, the student, and their local authority.
+• A supportive link between the University, the student, and their local authority.

-• a supportive link between the student and their Course Tutors/faculty staff.
+• A supportive link between the student and their Course Tutors/faculty staff.

-• advice regarding any financial help and guidance available to them during their studies.
+• Advice regarding any financial help and guidance available to them during their studies.

-• help in securing access to university accommodation for 365 days of the year while at university.
+• Help in securing access to university accommodation for 365 days of the year while at university.

-• someone just to talk to when they need it.
+• Someone just to talk to when they need it.

 Financial Support